Jump to section

-- Some machine performed poorly when their air filters clogged.
-Air sensors, combined with energy monitoring, allowed a manufacturer to isolate the root cause of worsening performance and replace filters before it degraded performance.
+- Some machines performed poorly when their air filters clogged.
+Air sensors, combined with energy monitoring, allowed a manufacturer to isolate the root cause of worsening performance and replace filters before they degraded performance.

 Each of these incremental improvements can lead to significant savings in the aggregate.

 While energy monitoring is a common form of resource monitoring, it’s far from the only example.